How to Establish an Instant Connection With Your Self-Improvement Audience

 2. Tell personal stories.

-In the self-help industry, anecdotal evidence is just as important as hard proof.
+In the self-improvement industry, anecdotal evidence is just as important as hard proof.
 The anecdotes of people who have successfully used a product or service to overcome a difficult problem in their life give warmth to your promotion.
 Facts and figures have their place, but you need the story element, as well.

 Work with your client to get the stories from several satisfied customers.
 If possible, actually take the time to interview several of these customers so you have more than simple testimonials – you actually have a personal account of how the product you’re writing about has changed lives.